Risk of pentobarbital contamination in deceased veterinary patients

 • Composting or biodigestion: These methods can be safe under certain conditions, but require strict control and regulation.

-2. Education for animal owners:
+2. Information for pet owners:

 3. Regulation and control:

-• Local, state and national regulations should be followed to ensure that contaminated carcasses do not enter the environment or food chain.
+• Local, state and national regulations should be followed to ensure that contaminated animal carcasses do not enter the environment or food chain.

-1. Risks of incorrect disposal
+1. Risks of improper disposal

 a) Secondary toxicity: